Ranvie/json-to-class/README.md

 It is possible to change the output language, you'll notice PHP and Java have some differences but that's because of implementation limitations, but both are working

-# Conversor de para Classe JAVA
+# Conversor de JSON para Classe

 Para usar basta selecionar/arrastar um arquivo JSON na área especificada.
 Se o arquivo for um JSON, sua formatação não importa. <br>